bitcoinops/bitcoinops.github.io/_topics/en/time-warp.md

 difficulty.
 Miners will then by able to complete the next epoch twice as fast and yet make it seem like it took about 25 minutes per block, lowering difficulty further.
-They can repeat the attack indefinitely until they're producing one block per second, the lower bound allowed by the MTP rule.
+They can repeat the attack indefinitely until they're producing [six blocks per second][bse max block cadence], the lower bound allowed by the MTP rule.

 ## Consequences